BA Islamic Studies with Education

 Overview

-The programme has been designed to develop students’ knowledge and academic skills to enable them to critically analyse education theory, frameworks, professional practice, as well as the role of religion, culture, and personal values and prejudices in education, in a range of contexts, including in formal education systems, informal education, and in complex multicultural and multi-religious contexts.
-It will also introduce students to a range of debates and contemporary issues in religion and education.
+It aims to develop students’ knowledge and academic skills to enable them to critically analyse education theory, frameworks, and professional practice, as well as the role of religion, culture, and personal values and prejudices in education in a range of contexts, including formal education systems, informal education, and complex multicultural and multi-religious contexts.
+It will also introduce students to various debates and contemporary issues in religion and education.

-For those students graduating from recognised Islamic seminaries (Dar al-‘ulum or Jamia) may be awarded exemptions from Level 4 of the programme through the Recognition of Prior Learning (RPL) and can enter the programme at Level 5, shortening the degree duration to two years.
+Students graduating from recognised Islamic seminaries (Darul Ulum) may be awarded exemptions from Level 4 of the programme through the Recognition of Prior Learning (RPL) and can enter the programme at Level 5, shortening the degree duration to two years.

 Course structure